Ask Slashdot: What's a Practical Response To the Equifax Breach? - Slashdot

 In my case the perpetrator was caught by police in another state within a day or two of my first learning about the first bogus acc

-Political change (Score:4, Insightful)
+Political change (Score:5, Insightful)

 That sad story could be used to ask for political change.